addy-dclxvi/debian-bspwm-dotfiles/README.md

 deb http://deb.debian.org/debian-security/ bullseye-security main contrib non-free deb http://deb.debian.org/debian bullseye-updates main contrib non-free
 ```
+I don't enable translations and deb-src to make APT works faster.

-3. Connect to the internet.
+2. Connect to the internet.
 Since I have not installed the wifi driver.
 The easiest way to connect to the internet is by using my phone in USB Tethering
 mode.
 Attach the phone then `sudo dhclient usb0`. `usb0` is my USB interface, can be
 found using `ip a` command.
-2. `sudo apt update && sudo apt upgrade`
+3. `sudo apt update && sudo apt upgrade`
-3. `sudo apt install git ca-certificates --no-install-recommends`
+4. `sudo apt install git ca-certificates --no-install-recommends`
-4. Clone this git repository
+5. Clone this git repository
 `git clone --depth=1 https://github.com/addy-dclxvi/debian-bspwm-dotfiles`
-5. Deploy the dotfiles
+6. Deploy the dotfiles
 `cp -r debian-bspwm-dotfiles/. ~`
-6. Get back the packages
+7. Get back the packages
 `sudo sh ~/.local/bin/packages`
 Every packages I use are available in the repository.
 No need self compiling.
-7. Reboot and fix some problems.
+8. Reboot and fix some problems.

 ## How I Set Up Debian Part III: Extra Steps
 - Change the default shell to fish